mesosphere/dcos-docs-site/pages/services/dcos-monitoring/1.1.0/getting-started/index.md

 This page describes how to download and install the {{ model.techName }} service.
 By default, Prometheus and Grafana are run with the default configuration options.
-Alertmanager is off by default and must be configured by the user in order to be run.
+Alertmanager is off by default and must be configured to be turned on.

 # Prerequisites